 The voltage can be adjusted using the variable resistor (R1).
 Use a small screwdriver to turn the adjustment screw on the variable resistor whilst monitoring the value of A0 on the serial monitor.
 If you’re using a multi-turn resistor as recommended, you’ll probably find that you have to turn the adjustment screw many times before anything changes, and then you’ll overshoot in a fraction of a turn.
 Keep tweaking it patiently until you get as close as you can to 1.0 (volts) in full sunlight.

 Once you have calibrated A0 to read as close to 1.0 as you can, you shouldn’t need to adjust it again.
 Now look at the values being displayed for A1.
 Ideally these will be anywhere between 0.00 and 10.00 depending on the seeing conditions.
 If the values are outside this range, you will need to adjust a parameter in the Arduino sketch at line 51:

-The default setting of -0.5 works for my SSSM but yours may well need a different value.
+The default setting of -0.05 works for my SSSM but yours may well need a different value.
 Check the maximum value displayed for A1 over a series of readings.
-If it is higher than 10.00 then change the VARIATION_OFFSET.
-So for example if you get “A1: 13.00” then set VARIATION_OFFSET to –3.0 as (13.00 + -3.0 = 10.00).
+If it is higher than 10.00 then you may need to change the VARIATION_OFFSET depending on whether the client software on the PC accepts values higher than 10.00 or not.
+So for example if you get “A1: 13.00” and this causes errors with the client software, then set VARIATION_OFFSET to –3.0 as (13.00 + -3.0 = 10.00).